Muokkaa

 Add faceted navigation to a search app

-In this article, learn the basic steps for creating a faceted navigation structure in Azure AI Search.
+In this article, learn how to create a faceted navigation structure in Azure AI Search.

 Faceted navigation in a search page